analogcode/toykeyboards/README.md

 # Toy Keyboards
 Royalty Free Samples I recorded from Yamaha/Casio Toy Keyboards nearly 20 years ago...
 These are the sounds millions of people heard as their first venture into “Electronic Music.”
 These are the blips, beeps, and crude instrument renditions from the cheap electronic keyboards we grew up with.
-Even though they were dismissed as just “Toys,” their sounds have a unique quality that will ruin add character to any mix.
+Even though they were dismissed as just “Toys,” their sounds have a unique quality that will add character to any mix.

 ## Royalty Free Sounds